Anger at new retirement age fuels further protests in France

 The CGT union has called for scattered protest actions across the country.

+Macron has argued that raising the retirement age is needed to keep the French pension system afloat amid an aging population.
+Unions and other opponents say wealthy taxpayers or companies should pitch in more instead, and see the reform as an erosion of France’s social safety net.

-In Paris, hundreds of people gathered for a peaceful demonstration at the Gare de Lyon train station.
+In Paris, hundreds of people Thursday held a peaceful demonstration at the Gare de Lyon train station.

 They later headed to the business district of La Defense, west of the capital, where they briefly stormed the building of European stock exchange Euronext, brandishing flares.